Many eye problems can affect vision and overall eye health. Here’s a list of some common eye conditions:

 Blink Often: Blinking more while using digital devices keeps your eyes moist.

-Screen Distance and Positioning: Keep screens at arm’s length and slightly below eye level to reduce strain.
+Screen Distance and Positioning: Keep screens at arm’s length and slightly below eye level to reduce strain. - Keep Your Eyes Hydrated

 Stay Hydrated: Drink plenty of water to keep your body and eyes hydrated.

-Use Artificial Tears: If you experience dry eyes, especially from long hours on screens or in dry environments, use over-the-counter artificial tears for relief.
+Use Artificial Tears: If you experience dry eyes, especially from long hours on screens or in dry environments, use over-the-counter artificial tears for relief. - Use Protective Eyewear

 For Hazardous Work: Wear safety goggles when working with tools, chemicals, or in environments with potential eye hazards.

-Sports: Wear sports-specific protective eyewear for activities like racquetball, swimming (to prevent chlorine irritation), or any high-impact sports.
+Sports: Wear sports-specific protective eyewear for activities like racquetball, swimming (to prevent chlorine irritation), or any high-impact sports. - Avoid Smoking

 Smoking Risks: Smoking increases the risk of eye diseases such as cataracts, macular degeneration, and diabetic retinopathy.

-Quit Smoking: If you smoke, quitting will improve your overall eye health.
+Quit Smoking: If you smoke, quitting will improve your overall eye health. - Manage Health Conditions

 Control Blood Sugar Levels: If you have diabetes, control your blood sugar to prevent diabetic retinopathy and other vision-related complications.

-Maintain Healthy Blood Pressure and Cholesterol: High blood pressure and cholesterol can contribute to eye diseases by damaging blood vessels in the eyes.
+Maintain Healthy Blood Pressure and Cholesterol: High blood pressure and cholesterol can contribute to eye diseases by damaging blood vessels in the eyes. - Limit Eye Makeup & Contact Lens Care

 Remove Makeup Before Sleeping: Prevent infections by thoroughly removing eye makeup every night.